 0:43 - The Cincinnatian Steam Engine backing down the track and footage of the entire train leaving the station.
 Producer's Family Enjoying the back car lounge lookout.

-3:08 - Is this footage of the the East bound "Cincinnatian" passing the West bound "Cincinnatian"?
+3:08 - Is this footage of the Eastbound "Cincinnatian" passing the Westbound "Cincinnatian"?

 There is no way we can take a journey on The Cincinnatian today.
 The train has Looong since been out of service.
 Enter tech savvy historians at K&L Trainz who created an incredible virtual experience taking us on The Cincinnatian journey through all the stops between Cincinnati and Washington DC along the route of The Cincinnatian.